In your plugin's pyproject.toml

 registry.clear_dashboard_pages() # reset pages, CSS, API handler

-# else: leave empty → community shows locked placeholders
+# else: leave empty → only the community surface remains

 Auth Providers¶